Victorious Ministry Through Christ

 The Early Vision

-Thus began Anne S White’s healing adventure with God—seeking to know more of His will, to follow Him, to practice more of the principles of prayer, which our Lord taught in His earthly ministry.
-This experience revolutionised Mrs White’s attitude to God, her family and those about her.
-In what became a lifelong immersion in divine healing until her death in January 2000, Mrs White sought to be used to bring the redeeming love of Jesus through the power of the Holy Spirit into the lives of others, of those bruised by the sin of the world, of those filled with hate (as she once was), to those victims of their own self-pity—what she described as ‘the bitter and the fearful.’
-Mrs White has left a precious legacy of her spiritual walk in a series of eight books published between 1969 and 1998, the last of which, Winning Victory, is the closest to an autobiography.
+Thus began Anne S White’s healing adventure with God—seeking to know more of His will, to follow Him, and to practice more of the principles of prayer, which our Lord taught in His earthly ministry.
+This experience revolutionised Mrs. White’s attitude to God, her family, and those around her.
+In what became a lifelong immersion in divine healing until her death in January 2000, Mrs. White sought to be used to bring the redeeming love of Jesus through the power of the Holy Spirit into the lives of others, of those bruised by the sin of the world, of those filled with hate (as she once was), to those victims of their own self-pity what she described as ‘the bitter and the fearful.’
+Mrs. White has left a precious legacy of her spiritual walk in a series of eight books published between 1969 and 1998, the last of which, Winning Victory, is the closest to an autobiography.
 Her books include teachings, testimonies, devotions, and prophecy, and all remain in print.

 And so it was that late in 1970, the first pilot VMTC training school was held in Florida.
 The following year VMTC Florida was founded as a trans-denominational charity, with Mrs. White as president under the authority of a board of directors drawn from various local churches.
 Since that time, VMTC prayer ministry has spread internationally and is today active in Sweden, Finland, Norway, Australia, New Zealand, Canada, and the USA, under corresponding national boards.
 In the Norwegian language, the ministry is known as Helhet gjennom Kristus(Wholeness Through Christ).
 VMTC Pakistan was also active for many years and is at present in recess.
 VMTC Great Britain was founded in 1974 and, while it no longer exists as such, its successors Wholeness Through Christ UK and Christian Prayer Ministries UK (CPM) are extremely active.
 All three ministries follow the same scriptural principles, and steps are now underway to draw VMTC International and CPM organisationally closer.